gserena01/CIS566_RD_Lab/README.md

 # Lab06 - Reaction Diffusion
 Let's play with the parameters and setup of the reaction-diffusion equation to create cool effects.
 You may work with a partner for this lab.
-Please choose 3 of the following 5 tasks to complete this lab.
+Please choose 3 of the following 5 puzzles/tasks to complete this lab.

-#Setup
+# Setup
 Download and open Houdini with the ReactionDiffusionPlayground.hipc file found in this repository.

+# Puzzle 1

+# Puzzle 2

+# Puzzle 3

-#Puzzle 1
+# Task 1
+Modify the shape, size, or placement of the seeds in the playground to create an interesting effect.
+Which node might you need to adjust?
+How can you change the exisitng VEX to create something interesting?

+# Task 2